Siihyun/Spotify-NextJS/README.md

 ## Description
 A clone web application using the next-tailwind template.
-The app comsumes data from the Spotify API and tries to mimic the UI and front-end behaviors of the official [Spotify web player](https://open.spotify.com/) as much as possible.
+The app comsumes data from the Spotify API and tries to clone the UI and front-end behaviors of the official [Spotify web player](https://open.spotify.com/) as much as possible.

+Unfortunately you can't play music in my deploy version because I don't have spotify PRO account.
+Instead, I took a list of albums from a specific artist and mimic Spotify music player as if they were playing.

 ![App Screen Shot](https://user-images.githubusercontent.com/44644821/151656574-0687a499-f404-4607-8b05-d10937b9af3f.png)
 *The main screen of the app*